ahaleemnka/excel-utility/README.md

 - **Purpose:** Flattens complex data structures like lists and maps into string representations suitable for Excel cells.
 - **Key Methods:**
   - `flattenList`: Flattens a list of objects into a comma-separated string.
-  - `flattenMap`: Flattens a map into a colon-separated key-value string.
+  - `flattenMap`: Flattens a map into a colon-separated key-value string, with each key-value pair on a new line.

 ### `FieldExtractor`